opencaesar/oml/io.opencaesar.oml.parent/io.opencaesar.oml.dsl.ide.server/README.md

 | OmlDiagramView.xtend (deleted) | OmlOntologyDiagramView.java |
 | OmlOntologyScopeCalculator.xtend (deleted) | OmlOntoloyDiagramScope.java |

+## Layout algorithms

+By default, Elk uses the `RecursiveGraphLayoutEngine`, which applies a layout algorithm on each level of the hierarchy.
+There are two alternatives: `OmlDiagramGraphvizLayoutEngine` and `OmlDiagramLayeredLayoutEngine` that replace the default with ELK's Graphviz Dot and ELK's Layered algorithms respectively.
+Of the three, the third produces the most reasonable layouts for OML ontologies.

 ## Running in debug mode.

 1) Execute: `io.opencaesar.oml.dsl.ide.launch.OmlRunSocketServer` with command-line arguments: `--port 5009`